 How to do it: One way to price goods or services is by their perceived value.
 Do market research on your competitors.
 If your product is, or even seems to be, superior, you can charge more.
 If you already have a high-priced product, you should be prepared to focus on quality (think quick delivery or post-purchase warranty, for example).

-Following up with phone-based, online or in-store customers (80% of buyers say they prefer to be contacted by salespeople via email) will help them feel valued.
 Not only are happy customers more likely to buy again, they may send more sales your way through positive, personal reviews or recommendations.

 How to do it: Try triggering more sales by collecting customer information and using email messaging to share company-approved loyalty discounts and rewards, or to keep previous buyers in the loop about upcoming sales and new products that they, or someone they know, might want to try.